Benefits of Lunges Exercise

 Lunge benefits for females:

-1. Strengthens the legs, hips, glutes, and core muscles
+1. Strengthen the legs, hips, glutes, and core muscles

-2. If you’ve got a favorite pair of high heels, lunges will help to tone your calves and thighs more quickly!
+2. If you have a favorite pair of heels, lunges will help tone your calves and thighs more quickly!

 3. Improves balance and coordination

-4. Helps you to feel more comfortable in high heels
+4. Helps you feel more comfortable in high heels

 5. Lunges work the same muscles as squats, but you are less likely to overload your spine because the load is distributed across both legs